scottgriv/Dark-Castle-Theme/README.md

 For over a decade, I hoarded this theme for myself, but now I've decided to give it to the world and open source it, which brings you here right now.

-I started out with some of my most used platforms and hope to add more over time, and maybe get some help from the OSS community to help me port more over if others end up liking it as well.
+I started out with some of my most used platforms and hope to add more over time, and maybe get some help from the OSS community to help me create more, if others end up enjoying it as much as I have.
 Enjoy! 😀

 ## Installation

-1. Reference the [Themes](themes) folder for each platforms repository.
+1. Reference the [Themes](themes) folder for each platforms repository (or by clicking the links above).
-2. Follow the `INSTALL.md` file in the root of the repository for specific instructions for said platform.
+2. Follow the **Install** file (`INSTALL.md`) in the root of the repository for specific instructions for said platform.
 3. Enjoy!

 ## Color Palette